jrochkind/cap_git_tools/README.md

     require 'cap_git_tools/tasks'

 This makes cap_git_tool's tasks available to you, but doesn't automatically wire them up to be used by your `cap deploy`.
 See below.

+You probably want to make sure you have an `ssh-agent` set up, or you'll have to enter your private key password to access git several times.
+You will need to be running your cap recipes from a directory with a git checkout (usual behavior for cap usage, but not actually required otherwise by cap).

 ## Ensure git is committed and pushed when deploying